Angela Zhang: Career hiatus and setback (2008-2012)

 Zhang took a break from her career in early 2008 and went to Canada for medical treatment.
-In June 2008, Zhang participated in the 2008 Beijing Olympics as a torchbearer, becoming the first Taiwanese to do so.
+In June 2008, Zhang became a torchbearer for the 2008 Beijing Olympics.

-Between 2008 and 2009, she was embroiled in a highly publicized scandal in which she was accused of financially neglecting her parents, which negatively affected her image.
-It was later revealed that her mother stole her savings.
-She later cut ties with her parents.
+Between 2008 and 2009, she was embroiled in a highly publicized dispute with her family, which led her to sever ties with her parents.
+A series of allegations made by her family, though unverified, significantly disrupted her career.

 Zhang released her 6th album, The 5th Season, in 2009.
 In 2010, Zhang became a spokesperson of Shanghai Expo 2010 and sang the theme song "The Window of the City".
 Zhang performed at the first Formula 1 Festival in Shanghai.

-Zhang and her younger sister started a new talent agency, Tianhan Music (Chinese: 天涵音乐), in 2012 and continued her career focusing on the market in Mainland China.
+Zhang and her younger sister started a new talent agency, Tianhan Music (Chinese: 天涵音乐), in 2012 and continued her career focusing on the market in mainland China.

 Personal life

 Health issues

-In 2008, Zhang was diagnosed with mitral valve prolapse and went to Canada for medical treatment while taking a short break from her career.
+In 2008, Zhang was diagnosed with mitral valve prolapse and went to Canada for medical treatment while taking a break from her career.

 Family conflicts and estrangement

-During her career hiatus in 2008 for medical treatment, Zhang found out that her mother, who has been her manager since her debut, emptied her savings.
+During her career hiatus in 2008 for medical treatment, Zhang found out that her mother, who has been her manager since her debut, emptied her bank account.
 In 2009, Zhang was accused by her parents of neglect, while she disputed the accusation.
 The parents later accused her of drug use, and she later had to come out with a negative drug test to clear her name.
 That year, she said in an interview that she has cut ties with her parents.

+As a result of her family conflict, she has shifted her career focus to mainland China and resides in Shanghai as of June 2023.